-Persistence data, like load balancing policies is not kept persistent across reboots for deleted LUNs.
-Once a LUN is deleted, persistent data maintained for that LUN is removed.
+Persistence data, like load balancing policies are not kept persistent for deleted LUNs.
+When a LUN is deleted, persistent data maintained for that LUN is removed.

-You can delete a LUN by either passing device path or LUN WWID as an argument in the delete command, as shown below:
+You can delete a LUN by specifying the device path, vdsf, or LUN WWID as an argument in the delete command, as shown below:

-- Deleting a LUN using the Device Path: - Syntax:
+- Deleting a LUN using the device path: - Syntax: